 In addition, these funds provide higher returns when compared to debt funds.

-So, by nature, hybrid funds is a favorite instrument for a conservative investor who doesn't want to get exposed to equity completely.
+So, naturally, a hybrid fund is a favourite instrument for a conservative investor who doesn't want to get exposed to equity completely.

-To conclude, let us tell you that there is no right or wrong regarding the investment instrument.
-It depends on your objective of investment, investment horizon, risk appetite, age, and many more factors.
+To conclude about hybrid funds vs equity funds , there is no right or wrong regarding the investment instrument.
+It depends on your investment objective, investment horizon, risk appetite, age, and many more factors.